Best Selling Craftsman House Plans

 What is a Craftsman style home?

 The Arts and Crafts movement actually evolved as a result of the industrial revolution in Great Britain where quantity over quality became a way of life in the 1890s resulting in products that were less than perfect and sometimes downright poor.
 Opponents of the revolution voiced their options about the poor workmanship and the Arts and Crafts movement began to take off.
-By the time it hit the American shores, the movement had begun to wan in Britain.
+By the time it hit the American shores in the early 20th century, the movement had begun to wan in Britain.
 Here, the best designers embraced the use of mechanical labor, with the idea that the use of machines would help more people experience the beauty of the Arts and Crafts lifestyle, and the American Craftsman home was born.

 Because the Craftsman homes were designed for the working-class family, they needed to be useful but easy to maintain.
 They were built for function, and here are a few features that can help you identify a Craftsman home: